 Some of the professionals that the school access are:

-- A dedicated school nurse, to help with the writing of care plans and provide training for staff.
+- Access to a school nurse, to help with the writing of care plans if needed.

 - The school has links with key professionals such as Occupational Therapy, Speech and Language Therapy, Educational Psychologists, Behaviour and Language Support.

-- We can access the SEND team at the LA to advise on practice, deliver training and support the school in times of need.
+- We can access to Inclusive Learning Services the LA to advise on practice, deliver training and support the school in times of need.

 - What training are the staff supporting children and young people with SEND have had or are having?

 Staff are trained in accordance with the needs of the children at that time.
 A programme of continuous professional development is in place to ensure all members of staff are up to date with the most effective teaching programmes.
 Staff are deployed to work with children by matching their expertise with the needs of the child.
-Key SEND staff attend regular updates from the SEND team (LA) and our own SENDCO’s are networking, sharing effective practice amongst our collegiate schools.
+Key SEND staff attend regular updates from Inclusive Learning Services (ILS) and our own SENCO’s are networking, sharing effective practice amongst our collegiate schools.